dreadflopp/dreads_modlist_patches/README.md

 # The actual mod list
 ## Character Appearance
+*This section replaces the vanilla body with the CBBE body.
+The CBBE body is chosen because of its versatility.
+Recommended presets makes the body look realistic or vanilla-ish.
+Using a body replacer is the only way to make sure the female body is compatible both with skin texture replacers and with mods that add new armors to the game.*
 #### [Caliente’s Beautiful Bodies Enhancer -CBBE-](https://www.nexusmods.com/skyrimspecialedition/mods/198)
 *NSFW warning*\
 Install the main file, the update file and the optional file ‘CBBE ESL-flagged .esp’.